top of page

 How It Works

-The light source passes through the LCD panels, and each pixel allows or blocks light to create images.
+The light source passes through the LCD panels.
+Each pixel allows or blocks light to create images.
 The combined output results in vivid visuals ideal for presentations and classroom settings.

 Advantages